4 Days in Budapest: A Fun Itinerary for First-Timers

 Kossuth Lajos Square

-4 Days in Budapest – Day 4 – Day Trip
+Day 4 – Pest or a Day Trip

 When you only have four days in Budapest, you can definitely spend another day exploring the city itself, visiting places like: